silvacms/documentation/source/silva/extension/index.rst

 defines the following methods:

 ``install``

-   Is used to install the extension.
+   Install the extension.

 ``uninstall``

-   Is used to uninstall the extension.
+   Uninstall the extension.

 ``is_installed``
    Return ``True`` if the extension is installed, ``False`` otherwise.

 You can code the installer directly into the ``__init__.py``.
 When the